 Keep a slow and steady pace, even if you’re full of energy it’s still better to maintain a steady pace.

-We strongly advise you not to drink alchohol during your ascent up to Base Camp, save the drinking until you get to the Irish bar in Namche on the way down!
+We strongly advise you not to drink alcohol during your ascent up to Everest Base Camp, save the drinking until you get to the Irish bar in Namche on the way down!

 See your Doctor in relation to medication that can assist with the prevention of altitude sickness (Diamox).